hash6iron/PowaJoy/README.md

 # Important notes
 This gadget uses a forked version of the original DB9_2_Keyboard firmware by David Carrión (https://github.com/dacarsoft/DB9_2_Keyboard).

-This version only covers PS/2 driver of the original firmware.
-This firmware was modified to adapt to Arduino Pro Mini ATMEGA 328P 5V 16MHz (not USB support) to be used with [ESPectrum emulator](https://zxespectrum.speccy.org/), but it's possible to adapt to others (See info/ folder to see information about pinout and below to conversion pin-out)
+This version only covers PS/2 driver of the original firmware for LilyGo TTGO VGA, Olimex FabGL and others.
+This firmware was modified to adapt to Arduino Pro Mini ATMEGA 328P 5V 16MHz (not USB support) to be used with [ESPectrum emulator](https://zxespectrum.speccy.org/), but it's possible to adapt to others micro (See info/ folder to see information about pinout and below to conversion pin-out)

 # PowaJoy schematic
 This is the schematic to make a Powa-joy.
-It's a conversor circuit from DB9 (joystick ports) to PS/2 for ESPectrum emulator on ESP32 LilyGo board.
-This project uses the firmware by David Carrion (DB9_2_Keyboard_ESPectrum - See description below) adapted to ATMEGA 328P micro.
+It's a conversor circuit from DB9 (joystick ports) to PS/2 for ESPectrum emulator on ESP32 LilyGo TTGO VGA board, Olimex FabGL board and others.
+This project uses the firmware by David Carrion (DB9_2_Keyboard_ESPectrum - See description below) but has been adapted to ATMEGA 328P micro.

 See (schematics/esquema_328P.pdf)